stevespringett/nist-data-mirror/README.md

 environment variables as build arguments (e.g. `--build-arg http_proxy="${http_proxy}"`.
 For the runtime you can pass the `http.proxyHost` and `http.proxyPort` values as environment variables (`proxy_host`, `proxy_port`).

-The image is designed to be runned as a random non-root user and can be deployed on container orchestration platforms such as Kubernetes and OpenShift.
+The image is designed to be executed as a random non-root user and can be deployed on container orchestration platforms such as Kubernetes and OpenShift.

 Related Projects